 Fix:

-• Apply insecticidal soap or neem oil, repeating weekly until pests are gone.
+- Use insecticidal soap or neem oil and do so every week until the pests are gone.

 8. Aging Leaves

-Not all browning is a sign of trouble.
-Older leaves naturally yellow and brown before falling off.
-This is part of the plant’s life cycle.
+Not all brown leaves are a sign of problems.
+Older leaves will naturally turn brown and yellow before they fall off and it’s just a part of the plants normal life cycle.

 Fix:

-• Trim dead or dying leaves with clean scissors to keep the plant tidy.
+- Trim any dead or dying leaves so the plant looks neat and tidy.

 Bonus Tips

-To make sure your peace lily stays lush and beautiful follow these extra tips:
+To make sure your peace lily stays healthy follow these extra tips:

 Soil Matters